TueLindhart/Woodsense-Variational-Autoencoder/README.md

   - The torch state dict of the last trained model of which visualizations are made.

-The code for defining the model and training the model is from week 7 in 02456 Deep Learning where it is changed to handle the Woodsense data and model.
+The code for defining the model and training the model is from week 7 in 02456 Deep Learning where it is modified to handle the Woodsense data and model.